howsecureismypassword/modules-purescript/README.md

 // import the hsimp-purescript module import setup from "hsimp-purescript";

-// the english version of the dictionaries
-// feel free to use your own dictionaries, just make sure they have the same format import characterSets from "hsimp-purescript/dictionaries/characters-sets";
-import periods from "hsimp-purescript/dictionaries/periods";
+import language from "hsimp-purescript/language/english";
-import namedNumbers from "hsimp-purescript/dictionaries/named-numbers";
+import characterSets from "hsimp-purescript/data/character-sets";
-import dictionary from "hsimp-purescript/dictionaries/top10k";
+import common from "hsimp-purescript/data/common/top10k";
-import patterns from "hsimp-purescript/dictionaries/patterns";
+import patterns from "hsimp-purescript/data/patterns";
-import messages from "hsimp-purescript/dictionaries/checks";

 // create the hsimp function
 // if passed valid config, setup will return a function const hsimp = setup({
-    calculation: {
-        // the number of calculations per-second
+    // the number of calculations per second a computer can do
-        calcs: 40e9,
+    calculationsPerSecond: 40e9,

+    // whether to display named numbers
+    namedNumbers: true,

+    // a language file
+    language,

+    // different checks
+    checks: {
-        // characters sets to check
+        // character sets to check
         characterSets,
-    },
-    time: {
-        // a list of how long each period is in seconds periods,

-        // a list of named numbers
-        namedNumbers,

-        // if the amount of time it will take gets ridiculous, what should be displayed
-        forever: "Forever",

-        // if the amount of time is basically immediate, what should be displayed
-        instantly: "Instantly",
-    },
-    checks: {
-        // a list of common passwords
+        // common passwords to check
-        dictionary,
+        common,

-        // a list of patterns to check patterns,
+        // patterns to check

-        // the messages to display for each check messages,
-    },
+        patterns,
+    }
 });

 // to run